jan-sosulski/arduino-side-channel-timing-attack/README.md

 - **stm/**: STM32L476RG-based high-resolution timer module designed for precise time measurement and pulse width analysis.

 ## Attack Process
 1. **Deploy the Arduino code**: Upload the Arduino code to the target device.
+We use PlatformIO to upload the code to the Arduino.

 2. **Use STM as a high-resolution timer**: Connect the STM32L476RG to the target device output pin and use it as a high-resolution timer.
 REMEMBER that arduino works at 5V and STM32L476RG works at 3.3V.
 Use a voltage divider to connect the output pin to the STM32L476RG.
 You can also connect diode to the output pin to see when messages are sent.